-We consent to the use in this Registration Statement of Vipshop Holdings Limited on Form F-1 of our report dated February 21, 2013 related to the consolidated financial statements of Vipshop Holdings Limited as of December 31, 2010, 2011 and 2012, and for each of the three years in the period ended December 31, 2012 and the related financial statement schedule, appearing in the Prospectus, which is part of the Registration Statement and to the reference to us under the headings "Experts" in such Prospectus.
+We consent to the use in this Registration Statement of Vipshop Holdings Limited on Amendment No. 1 to Form F-1 (Registration No. 333-186781) of our report dated February 21, 2013 related to the consolidated financial statements of Vipshop Holdings Limited as of December 31, 2010, 2011 and 2012, and for each of the three years in the period ended December 31, 2012 and the related financial statement schedule, appearing in the Prospectus, which is part of the Registration Statement and to the reference to us under the headings "Experts" in such Prospectus.

-/s/Deloitte Touche Tohmatsu
+/s/ Deloitte Touche Tohmatsu

 Deloitte Touche Tohmatsu

 Certified Public Accountants

-Hong Kong
+Hong Kong March 5, 2013

-February 21, 2013